Amazon's Biggest Acquisitions: What Companies Does Amazon Own?

 - Bezos Expeditions – this company is Bezos’s personal venture capital investments firm.
 As of 2020, Bezos Expeditions invested in more than 66 companies including famous companies like Airbnb and Uber

-- Bezos Day One Fund – a philanthropic organisation Bezos founded to help low-income families
+- Bezos Day One Fund – a philanthropic organization Bezos founded to help low-income families